- Small business COVID-19 resource center

 Like most industries, tax and accounting has a variety of professional certifications and specializations.
 Read about the different types of tax and accounting advisors here.

-The following sites can help you locate a qualified tax and accounting professional in your area by leveraging our Tax Firm Directory.
+Locate a qualified tax and accounting professional in your area by leveraging our Tax Firm Directory.

 State Boards of Accountancy – contact information for state boards is available from the AICPA http://www.aicpa.org/Advocacy/State/StateContactInfo/Pages/default.aspx